rust-lang/rust/README.md

 depth.
 You can get a much less verbose set of information with other logging levels such as `warn`.

+## Running miri on your own project('s test suite)

+Install miri as a cargo subcommand with `cargo install --debug`.
+Then, inside your own project, use `cargo +nightly miri` to run your project, if it is a bin project, or run `cargo +nightly miri test` to run all tests in your project through miri.

 ## Contributing and getting help

 Check out the issues on this GitHub repository for some ideas.
 There's lots that